Environmental Compliance & Hazardous Materials

 Asbestos was used extensively in residential building materials from the 1920s through the late 1970s, and some asbestos-containing products remained in use well into the 1980s.
 The materials that most commonly test positive in Los Angeles homes include popcorn (acoustic) ceiling texture, vinyl floor tiles and the black mastic adhesive beneath them, drywall joint compound, duct insulation and duct tape on HVAC systems, plaster and stucco, pipe insulation (especially on older hot water and heating systems), roofing materials including shingles and felt paper, and window glazing compound.

-On our projects, we treat every pre-1985 home as presumed to contain asbestos until a survey proves otherwise, and we strongly recommend surveys on any home regardless of age if demolition or significant renovation is planned.
+Standard practice in the industry is to treat every pre-1985 home as presumed to contain asbestos until a survey proves otherwise, and a survey is recommended on any home regardless of age if demolition or significant renovation is planned.

 The survey and testing process

-A proper asbestos survey for a residential demolition or renovation project in Los Angeles typically costs $600-$1,500 depending on the size of the home, the number of suspect materials, and whether it is a limited survey (focused on the area to be disturbed) or a comprehensive survey (required for full demolition).
-The survey involves visual identification of suspect materials, physical sampling, and laboratory analysis by an NVLAP-accredited lab using polarized light microscopy.
+A proper asbestos survey for a residential demolition or renovation project in Los Angeles involves visual identification of suspect materials, physical sampling, and laboratory analysis by an NVLAP-accredited lab using polarized light microscopy.
+Survey costs vary significantly depending on the size of the home, the number of suspect materials, and whether it is a limited survey (focused on the area to be disturbed) or a comprehensive survey (required for full demolition).
+A limited survey on a smaller renovation may cost a few hundred dollars, while a comprehensive survey on a large home requiring extensive sampling can run several thousand dollars or more.

 The survey produces a report that identifies each material sampled, its location, its condition, and whether it contains asbestos above the 1% threshold that defines ACM under SCAQMD Rule 1403.
-This report becomes a critical project document - it is required before LADBS will issue a demolition permit, and it is referenced throughout the notification and abatement process.
+This report becomes a critical project document - it interfaces with the code and regulatory framework governing the project, is required before LADBS will issue a demolition permit, and is referenced throughout the notification and abatement process.

 SCAQMD notification requirements